Nanny tax: Compliance requirements

 To avoid penalties for underpayment of estimated tax, the employer should ensure that sufficient funds to cover the employee and employer's share of Social Security and Medicare taxes, federal income taxes withheld from the employee and federal unemployment taxes are paid to the IRS throughout the year, either by additional withholding on Form W-4 or via Form 1040-ES.

 Nanny taxes are also required in many countries outside the U.S. For example, in the UK, hiring a nanny to work in a home requires the employer to pay tax and National Insurance on behalf of the nanny or risk monthly fines of £100.

-Employee vs. independent contractor
+Nany tax protects nannies by prohibiting their employment as independent contractors

 Under U.S. law, workers who provide services in a private home are generally classified as employees.
 Providing a nanny, housekeeper, or senior caregiver a Form 1099 and treating them as an independent contractor is incorrect.

 Misclassification – the practice of treating an employee as an independent contractor – is a major enforcement priority of the US Department of Labor.
 Household employment is a targeted field.
 In 2015, Wage and Hour Division investigations into misclassified workers resulted in more than $74 million in back-wage payments for more than 102,000 nationwide workers.
 Those payments, in addition to penalties and interest, were coming out of the employer’s pockets.

 Domestic service workers who are improperly treated as an independent contractor pay their own employment taxes, and lose the safety nets of unemployment compensation when the job ends and workers compensation insurance should they suffer a workplace injury.